kavisek/new-mac-performance-testing/README.md

 ### Machine Learning Performance (Pytorch Matrix Multiplication)

-You can view the nootebook [here](./app/nootebooks/gpu_benchmark.ipynb).
-This notebook runs 30 samples of matrix multiplication of size 50,0000x50,0000 tensor on both the CPU and GPU.
+You can view the notebook [here](./app/notebooks/gpu_benchmark.ipynb).
+This notebook runs 30 samples of matrix multiplication of size 50,000x50,000 tensor on both the CPU and GPU.
 The GPU is ~10x faster than the CPU for machine learning workloads using Pytorch.

-I am currently using a 2023 Macbook Pro with a M1 Max Utra Configuration with 16 core CPU and 40 core GPU and 128GB of unified memory (RAM).
+I am currently using a 2023 MacBook Pro with a M1 Max Ultra Configuration with 16 core CPU and 40 core GPU and 128GB of unified memory (RAM).